Yes I have another imaging device I am testing out in my quest (hobby) of better on bike riding photos.

 Related, I played with the new Ricoh Theta Z1 in Yodobashi Camera Yokohama the other day and that could be the ultimate on bike image device – but selling for around $1500 AUD so no chance I will be getting one.

 Update: I used this on my Late Autumn ride which had a lot of rain but found it could take onboard images ok if the ISO is set to 1600.
-The 140 degree POV is very good too.
+The 140 degree POV is very good.
 I had to tape the lens cap switch in place to get reliable results which would be no problem as it’s just a toy lens after all.
-When it worked the result was a image with far more detail and dynamic range than other onboard cameras I have been using however several issues remain.
+When it worked the result was a image with far more detail and dynamic range than other onboard cameras I have been using however it still messed up too many shots.